Which bed to choose for a baby?

 - Usable for a limited period (usually up to 6 months).

-- Less suitable if the baby moves a lot.
+- Less suitable if baby moves a lot.

-- Can complicate the transition to individual beds.
+- May complicate the transition to an individual bed.

-CHARLIE CRANE Kodo Structure Cododo in Beech & Foam Mattress
+CHARLIE CRANE Kodo Co-sleeping Frame In Beech & Foam Mattress

-BERMBACH HANDCRAFTED Lit Cododo and Rattan Mattress Martha
+BERMBACH HANDCRAFTED Co-sleeping Bed And Rattan Mattress Martha

-OLIVER FURNITURE Cododo Wood Bed With Conversion Kit - White/Oak
+OLIVER FURNITURE Wood Co-sleeping Bed With Conversion Kit - White/Oak

 Cabin beds

 Very trendy, the cabin bed appeals to both children and parents!
 It combines sleeping and play space in a playful and inspiring environment.
-Perfect for stimulating the imagination while promoting independence.
+Perfect for stimulating imagination while promoting autonomy.

 Disadvantages